Anesthesia: Types, Stages, Usage, Cost and Side effects

 - There are some rare life-threatening effects which include malignant hyperthermia, respiratory failure and even death in very rare cases.

-Other types of anesthesia may have effects like prolonged period of numbness, allergies, etc.
+- Other types may have effects like a prolonged period of numbness, allergies, etc.

 Anesthesia may last for 45 minutes to 4 hours depending upon the anesthetic drug used.
 While local anesthesia may last for an hour or so, general anesthesia or the epidural and spinal anesthesia usually lasts for 3-4 hours.

 The cost varies between Rs.
 2500 to Rs.
 60,000 depends on the procedure opted for.

 Anesthesia is only safe if it is given in the amount required by your body.
 If anesthesia given to you is more than your body weight, then it will be a risky condition for you.
 Therefore, it is strictly advised that the dosage of anesthesia should be only provided by anesthesiologist.
 Overall anesthesia is safe and again it depends on the doctor who administered it .

 - Relative Risk: Low

 - Side Effects: Low